Cxpher/Era/admin_mssqldb/admin_mssqldb.rst

 Delete table and refresh clone
 ++++++++++++++++++++++++++++++

 There are times when a table or other data gets deleted (by accident), and you would like to get it back.
-Here we will delete a table and use the Era Clone Refresh action from the last snapshot we took.
+Here we will delete a table and use Era to refresh the clone from the last snapshot we took.

 Delete Table
 ............